Balanced scoring helps No. 19 Seton Hall over VCU

 A traditional three-point play from Ismael Sanogo moved the Seton Hall lead to 67-47 with 10:11 to go.

-Powell scored 11 points on 4 of 5 shooting to help the Pirates to a 43-30 lead at the break.
+Powell scored 11 points on 4-for-5 shooting to help the Pirates to a 43-30 lead at the break.
 The Rams shot just 33 percent in the half and led for just 1:06.

 A 13-1 run over 5:35 enabled the Pirates to grab a 29-13 edge with 6:13 left in the half.
 Powell fueled the run with five points.
 The Rams failed to score a field goal in 6:06, missing all 10 shots.

-NOTES: Seton Hall has its highest AP ranking since January 2015.
-It has not been ranked higher than 19 since 2001. ...
+NOTES: Seton Hall is 52-3 in its last 55 games dating to the 2015-16 season when holding a lead of seven points or more at any point in the game. ...
+Seton Hall has its highest AP ranking since January 2015.
+The Pirates had not been ranked higher than 19 since 2001. ...
 Seton Hall wore the names of alumni who died in the 9/11 attacks on the back of its warmup shirts. ...
 The Never Forget Tribute Classic partnered with Families of Freedom Scholarship Fund in the support of the education of the children of the victims of the 9/11 attacks. ...
 This was the second meeting between the schools.
 The Pirates won 69-54 in 2011.